7 Ways to Catch Fall Fever on the Cape & Islands

 Everyone knows that Cape Cod and the Islands are the perfect places for summer fun.
 But when the weather cools and the leaves begin to change colors, there are even more reasons to stick around post-Labor Day.

 Ditch the crowds and plan your getaway to an autumnal oasis.
-Here are seven reasons why you should visit Cape Cod, Martha’s Vineyard and Nantucket this fall.
+Here are seven ways you can make the most of Cape Cod, Martha’s Vineyard, and Nantucket this fall.

 The Cape and Islands are a food lover’s paradise come fall.
 Indulge in fancy fare at high-end eateries, stock up on locally grown produce at farmers’ markets, and – of course – snag savory seafood at any of the renowned local joints.
 Not sure where to start?
-Nantucket Restaurant Week (September 26–October 2) offers three to five course meals at 30 of the area’s best restaurants, for only $35-$45 per person.
-And if that doesn’t seal the deal, you can always visit (surprise!) another festival.
-Seafood aficionados will love the Cape Cod Scallop Fest (September 22–24) and Wellfleet OysterFest (October 14–15), while organic foodies will appreciate the NantucketGrown Food Festival (October 12–15) and the Vineyard’s Local Wild Food Challenge (October 22).
-And don’t forget to satisfy your sweet tooth at the Vineyard’s Art of Chocolate Festival in October!
+The Nantucket Inn is perfect for a night of fine dining, while the island’s The Downyflake is best for breakfast and brunch.
+In Edgartown on the Vineyard, Chesca’s Restaurant offers supreme Italian and American dishes for a night on the town.
+On the Cape, the Skipper Restaurant and Chowder House is one of the oldest waterfront restaurants in town with award-winning clam chowder and delicious seafood favorites.
+And if that isn’t tempting enough, you can always visit (surprise!) another festival.
+Seafood aficionados will love the Wellfleet OysterFest (October 14–15), while organic foodies will appreciate the NantucketGrown Food Festival (October 12–15) and the Vineyard’s Local Wild Food Challenge (October 22).

 Hiking and biking